LaszloGombos/awesome-initramfs/README.md

 * [postmarketos](https://wiki.postmarketos.org/wiki/The_initramfs)

 ## How to avoid having a need for initramfs
-* build in all kernel modules that needed to mount rootfs
+* build-in all kernel modules that needed to mount rootfs
 * use root=/dev/sda (avoid using UUID)

 ## Minimal rootfs